Analytics are at the heart of every move you make as a podcaster.

 Two completely different sides of the same coin, but nonetheless successful, because they each serve a purpose for their respective audiences.

 It’s important to understand that podcasts are consumed completely differently to other forms of content.
-Unlike hitting the like button on a tweet, potential listeners take several steps before downloading your podcast and enjoying it enough to subscribe.
-Your goal is to serve your audience, forge connections with your listeners and build a strong community around your chosen topic – that’s how you’ll grow and that’s how you’ll measure success.
+Unlike hitting the like button on a tweet, potential listeners take several steps before downloading your podcast and subscribing.
+Your goal is to serve your audience, forge connections with your listeners and build a strong community around your chosen topic.
+That’s how you’ll grow and that’s how you’ll measure success.